HPC-Delphi/offc_delphi/README.md

-# openmp_matrix_delphi - C Library for Matrix Operations Using OpenMP
+# openmp_matrix_delphi - High-Performance Matrix Operations Library

-`openmp_matrix_delphi` is a dynamic library written in C that provides parallelized matrix operations, leveraging OpenMP to perform calculations efficiently on multi-core systems.
-The library is designed primarily for use in Delphi projects, enabling the integration of matrix multiplication and other mathematical functions with high performance.
+`openmp_matrix_delphi` is a dynamic library written in C that provides efficient matrix operations, leveraging OpenMP for parallelization.
+Designed for integration with Delphi applications, this library enables high-performance matrix computations, including sequential and parallel implementations of Gustavson and Strassen algorithms.

 ## Features

-- **Parallelized Matrix Multiplication**: The library includes optimized functions for matrix multiplication using OpenMP, allowing you to take advantage of modern multi-core processing capabilities.
+- **Parallelized Matrix Multiplication**: Optimized implementations of matrix multiplication using OpenMP, enabling efficient utilization of multi-core processors.
-- **Easy Integration in Delphi**: A **wrapper** is provided for seamless integration into Delphi applications, using the functions exposed by the DLL.
+- **Delphi Integration**: A Delphi wrapper is provided to seamlessly integrate the library into Delphi projects.
-- **Optimized Performance**: Thanks to OpenMP, matrix operations are accelerated, enabling efficient handling of large datasets.
+- **Support for Advanced Algorithms**: Includes both Gustavson and Strassen algorithms for matrix multiplication, with sequential and parallel variants.
+- **Cross-Language Compatibility**: The library is implemented as a DLL, making it accessible from various programming environments.

+## Development and Compilation Environment

+The library has been developed and tested in the following environment:

+- **Operating System**: Windows 10
+- **Toolchain**: UCRT64, available in the MSYS2 collection of tools and libraries
+- **Compiler**: GCC (UCRT version), a modern implementation of the C standard library for Windows, offering better compatibility and performance compared to MSVCRT
+- **Delphi Wrapper Development**: RAD Studio (Delphi 12.1 Community Edition), an integrated development environment (IDE) providing tools for designing, compiling, and debugging Delphi applications

 ## Project Structure